SaiSrikarK03/FallingSandSimulation_2D/README.md

-# 2D Sand Simulation
+# 2D Sand  falling Simulation

-This project is a simple 2D sand simulation created using Python and the Pygame library.
+This project is a simple 2D sand falling simulation created using Python and the Pygame library.
 It visually simulates falling sand particles that react to the environment, producing natural and interesting patterns.

 ## Features